BS-MPH General FAQs

 - Pre-requisite requirements: Before applying for the BS-MPH program, all Community Health and Interdisciplinary Health major applicants are required to complete CHLH 274: Introduction to Epidemiology and MUST obtain a B or higher grade in it.
 This pre-requisite does NOT apply to Kinesiology majors.

 - Demonstrate ability to do well in statistics, mathematics, and/or epidemiology courses as an undergraduate.
 STAT 100 Statistics and CHLH 421 Health Data Analysis are examples.
 These courses are NOT required pre-requisites for all BS-MPH applicants.

 - Have strong grades in undergraduate courses with content related to public health.
-These include CHLH 101 Introduction to Public Health, and KIN 122 Physical Activity and Health.
+These include CHLH 101 Introduction to Public Health and KIN 122 Physical Activity and Health.

 - Write a personal statement with a thoughtful explanation of why public health training fits into the applicant’s career plans.
 Please see the Application Requirements section for more information and tips about writing your personal statement.

 I see that I need to register for courses during my senior year BEFORE I know if I am accepted into the BS MPH program.
 Should I register myself for CHLH 410 and CHLH 469?